 A note about the data

 Below is the whole list for the Capital Region, sorted highest to lowest by graduation rate.
 In years past when we've posted these rates, people have (rightly) brought up the issue of household income and the percent of students with disabilities.
-So we've included the percentage of students who were tagged as being economically disadvantaged or having a disability in each district's cohort.
+So we've included the percentage of students who were tagged as being economically disadvantaged or having a disability or limited English proficient in each district's cohort.
 (More on that below.)

 NYSED defines (doc) "economically disadvantaged" as any student whose family is enrolled in at least one of a group of public assistance programs -- among them: free or reduced price lunch, food stamps, the earned income tax credit, the Home Energy Assistance Program.
+The disabilities category can include everything from physical disabilities to learning disabilities.

 A few notes